Audiotronix/Positron_LT/Parts/README.md

 :exclamation: **These parts are not complete.
 Printhead and Extruder assemblies may be missing or are currently being developed.** :exclamation:

-:exclamation: **There are various display types available.
-Please make sure you are using the right one** :exclamation:
+> There are various display types available.
+Please make sure you are using the right one

-We currently can not guarantee that all parts fit / work as expected
+> We currently can not guarantee that all parts fit / work as expected

 ## [Printed Parts](./Printed%20Parts)